 This is a stunning kit for only around £300.
 This is about as cheap as drum kits get so don’t expect the world but a great starter set and you can always upgrade components as you go!
-This kit only comes with one cymbal so bear that in mind, but other than that you get pretty much everything you need to get started.
+This kit only comes with one crash / ride cymbal so bear that in mind, but other than that you get pretty much everything you need to get started.

 Another stunning entry-level drum kit around £430 for the complete package.
-Again, only one cymbal but you can always add more later down the line.
+Again, only one combined crash / ride cymbal but you can always add more later down the line.
 Pearl have been making drums since the 1950’s and are a reputable brand to consider.

 Mid Range Acoustic Drum Kits

 Pearl Export is one of the most famous and popular mid-range drum brands on the planet.
 Great drums, complete with cymbals and pretty much everything you need to get started.
 Again, branded Sabian cymbals with this pack – an amazing intermediate level pack.
 This kit comes in around the £700 mark.

 High End Acoustic Drum Kit (Individual Components)

 Been working hard?
 Got deep pockets?
 Now you’re getting in to serious professional-level drum kits.
 At this level you normally need to buy everything separately (check with the seller).
-So around £1,200 is only for the bass drum and 3 toms.
+So around £1,200 is only for the bass drum and 3 toms!
 Your full shopping list for a pro-level kit will set you back around £2,715… but you will have a truly stunning drum kit!
 Additional items you’d need to buy if you went for this kit:

 If you’re going to have high-end drums then you’ll also want high-end cymbals.
 Decent cymbals can make a huge difference to the overall sound of a drum kit and these Zildjians are probably some of the most popular pro-level cymbals on the planet.
 If you want cymbals that sound amazing this is a good starting point around £600 for a complete set.

 You’ll need some hardware to hang your drums off!
 Pearl hardware is great (I’m also a fan of Yamaha hardware).
-This hardware pack includes 2 cymbal stands, a hi-hat stand (with clutch), snare drum stand and bass drum pedal.
+This hardware pack includes 2 cymbal stands (one normal, one boom), a hi-hat stand (with clutch), snare drum stand and bass drum pedal.
 All high quality double-braced stands around the £280 mark.